awslabs/aws-sdk-android-samples/README.md

 ### List of Samples

+* [AmazonKinesisVideoDemoApp](AmazonKinesisVideoDemoApp/) This is a sample mobile application that demonstrates how to stream video to Amazon Kinesis Video Streaming.
+Involved AWS Services are:
+  + Amazon Kinesis Video Streaming
+  + Amazon Cognito Identity
+  + Amazon Cognito Identity Provider (Your User Pools)

 * [CognitoSyncDemo](CognitoSyncDemo/README.md).
 This is a sample mobile application that demonstrates how to use Amazon Cognito.
 Involved AWS Services are:
   + Amazon Cognito Identity
   + Amazon Cognito Sync